 The performance of your vehicle’s engine relies heavily on maintaining the right air-to-fuel mix for combustion.
 The engine control module (ECM) determines the proper ratio by collecting data from different sensors within the air intake, fuel injection, and exhaust systems.

 Oxygen sensors allow the ECM to determine the amount of oxygen in the car’s exhaust stream.
-A code P0136 gets set when on-board diagnostics detects a malfunction with the O2 sensor behind the catalytic converter on bank 1.
+A code P0136 gets set when on-board diagnostics detects a malfunction with the O2 sensor behind the light-off catalytic converter on bank 1.
+That’s the converter that deals with oxides of nitrogen and it needs to run very hot very quickly, which is why it’s so near the engine.

 What Does the P0136 Code Mean?